HOUSTON COURT OF APPEALS REVERSES DISMISSAL OF CREDIT CARD COMPANY'S SUIT FOR

 MEMORANDUM OPINION

-in dismissing the case for lack of subject-matter jurisdiction, we reverse and remand.
+trial court erred in dismissing the case for lack of subject-matter jurisdiction, we reverse and

 I. Background

-appellee Gregory R. Sweet agreed to be bound by an arbitration agreement containing the following
+"), appellee Gregory R. Sweet agreed to be bound by an arbitration agreement

-FIA Card Services was awarded $12,119.67 against Sweet.
-FIA Card Services sought confirmation and
+Card Services was awarded $12,119.67 against Sweet.
+FIA Card Services sought

 II.
 Issue and Analysis